 The wind speed that it takes to lift a trampoline will vary and depends on the location of the trampoline, I’ve heard of reports of wind speeds of as low as 40 mph moving a trampoline a few feet.

-Why does it depend on location of the trampoline?
+Why does it depend on the location of the trampoline?

 Often garden trampolines are surrounded by natural and man-made barriers that help secure the trampoline all on its own without the need for additional tools.
 Trees and hedges that surround your garden will act as natural wind barriers and they can help stop a trampoline from catching a gust of wind and lifting it off the ground.